Here’s a run down of the best 4G / LTE routers for 2020, selected from Huawei, HTC, D-Link and TP-Link.

 TP-Link are a respected brand though and if you are only need a device to connect to and share an internet connection this model should have everything needed at a budget price point.

-Supplied with Three in the UK under the name “HomeFi”, the Huawei 311 is also available to be bought online without signing up to a contract.
+Supplied by Three in the UK under the name “HomeFi”, the Huawei 311 is also available to be bought online without having to sign up to a contract.

 It’s a fairly basic Cat4 router meaning a maximum download of 150Mbps and 50Mbps upload.
 It’s available for around the £60 mark though and is the only router at this price that comes with 1,000Mbps Gigabit Ethernet.
 Only one port though compared to the others that have four.

-The 300MBps Wi-Fi is normal on these lower end devices.
+The 300MBps Wi-Fi networking is normal on these lower end devices.

 The D-Link DWR-953 is only a Cat4 device which gives the same 4G upload and download as the other models.
-For day to day browsing this should be perfectly fine, unless you have an unlimited 4G contract and download large amounts each month.
+For day to day browsing this should be perfectly fine, unless you have an unlimited 4G contract and want to download large amounts on a regular basis.
 This is especially true as most 4G contracts still have much lower monthly data caps (usually 15GB – 50GB) than fixed-line services.

 It stands out in this category with four Gigabit ports and much better 802.11ac Wi-Fi5 wireless.
 If you want a proper router for a more serious home network but perhaps only use the internet fairly lightly, then it offers everything the more expensive models here have, but at a significantly lower price.